Innovation in Wool Award

-The Worshipful Company of Woolmen and The Company of Merchants of the Staple of England and The Campaign for Wool join in a unique collaboration to support a UK prize for innovation in the use and application of wool.
+The Worshipful Company of Woolmen, The Company of Merchants of the Staple of England and The Campaign for Wool join in a unique collaboration to support a UK prize for innovation in the use and application of wool.
 This is open to any individual who works with wool to showcase wool in new, inspirational applications which can be either apparel, interior, novel or other scientific wool applications.

-For further details please visit The Wool Innovation Prize web page by clicking here
+For further details please visit the Innovation in Wool Award web page by clicking here

 Five students supported with scholarships and medals: two post graduate (masters) course students with financial assistance; one bronze medal and financial assistance to the best second year student on the BSc course for Fashion Technology; a silver medal and financial assistance for the best final year Honours graduate on the BSc/BA Textile and Fashion Design Management course; a silver medal and financial assistance (Roger Flemington award) to the best Honours graduate on the MSc Fashion Textiles Management course.